-The Executive Committee is composed of six (6) directors, The Corporate Governance Committee is composed of one of whom is an independent director.
-The Committee is three (3) directors, all of whom are independent directors tasked to assist the Board in matters concerning its interests with experience, expertise and working knowledge and the management of its business and may exercise all on corporate governance.
-The Committee was first the powers and perform the duties of the Board within formed at the Organizational Meeting on April 10, the authority granted to it.
-It acts by majority vote of all 2017 tasked to assist the Board in the performance of its its members during the interim period between scheduled corporate governance responsibilities which include the Board meetings. implementation and periodic review of the Corporate Governance Manual, policies and framework, annual board self-assessment and continuing training program for directors.
+The Corporate Governance Committee is composed of three (3) directors, all of whom are independent directors with experience, expertise and working knowledge on corporate governance.
+The Committee was first formed at the Organizational Meeting on April 10, 2017 tasked to assist the Board in the performance of its corporate governance responsibilities which include the implementation and periodic review of the Corporate Governance Manual, policies and framework, annual board self-assessment and continuing training program for directors.
 Until April 2022, the Committee was named Corporate Governance and Nominations Committee and reviewed the profiles of candidates for directors, including the proposed composition of committees.